alexakearns/MakersBnB_2/README.md

 1) connect to psql;
 2) CREATE DATABASE Space;
-3) Connect to the database using the pqsl command \c spaces;
+3) Connect to the database using the pqsl command \c space;
 4) Run the query we have saved in the file 01_spaces_table.sql

 ```